-No. Compliance Criterion СН Intent and Clarification Dairy Amendment & Guidance Payment terms, including any secondary payment adjustments, such as those The contract cannot restrict farms or facilities from selling to entities other than the Certificate Holder, and it cannot make the purchase of certified products by the Certificate Holder dependent on the purchase of non-certified products. described in Annex E for products with a Fair Trade Minimum Price; • Terms of delivery; In the case of a Certificate Holder purchasing from a farmer organization, the Certificate Holder may sign a binding purchase contract directly with the farmer organization instead of contracting with each individual farmer.
-The terms of the contract must be shared with each participating farmer.
-A description of all inputs and services provided and relevant See Annex E for requirements on payment terms for products with a Fair Trade Minimum Price. deductions; and,A mechanism to resolve conflicts.
-It is best practice for the contract to include expected sourcing volumes for future years or to outline a process by which the Certificate Holder will keep farms and facilities updated on the volumes they expect to source in upcoming years.
-5.2.2.b The contract is followed.
-C-Y0 5.2.2.c Farms and facilities receive a written receipt for each transaction that details, at minimum, the price, volume, and Premium.
+No. Compliance Criterion СН Intent and Clarification 5.2.2.b The contract in 5.2.2.a is followed.
+C-Y0 In addition to ensuring that Certificate Holders and intermediaries comply with trade commitments to farms and facilities, the intent is that Fair Trade Price and Premium calculation and payment are always compliant with requirements on relevant market price, Fair Trade Minimum Price, and Premium.
+5.2.2.c Farms and facilities receive a written receipt for each transaction that details, at minimum, the price, volume, and Premium.
 C-Y0 There shall always be documentation kept by both the farm or facility selling the product and the purchasing entity for any Fair Trade transaction or Fair Trade eligible transaction.
 Premium must only be included in the receipt when relevant, for instance, when farmers receive any part of the Premium directly as cash.
-Objectiv ve 5.2.3: The Certificate Holder pays th ne correc t price and, if relevant, Fair Trade Premium.
-5.2.3.a If the Certificate Holder is purchasing Fair Trade product from suppliers, the price paid is in accordance with the contract in 5.2.2.a.
+Objectiv Objective 5.2.3: The Certificate Holder pays the correct price and, if relevant, Fair Trade Premium.
+5.2.3.a If the Certificate Holder is purchasing Fair Trade product from suppliers, the price paid is in accordance with the contract in 5.2.2.a and Fair Trade Price requirements.
 C-Y0 As required in 5.2.2.a, farmers and facility owners must understand how the price they receive is calculated and must have agreed to this calculation.
-See Annex E for requirements on payment terms for products with a Fair Trade Minimum Price.
+See Annex E for requirements on Fair Trade Price and payment terms for products with a defined relevant market price or Fair Trade Minimum Price.
+5.2.3.b Where the Certificate Holder is responsible for transferring Fair Trade Premium to the Fair Trade Committee, the correct amount of Premium is paid, and no deductions are made.
+The Premium is paid to the Fair Trade Committee no more than one month after the Certificate Holder receives the Premium.
+C-Y0 If there are multiple Fair Trade Committees (FTCs) and the Certificate Holder is responsible for distributing Premium, the Certificate Holder pays the correct amount of Premium to each FTC according to the rules agreed to by the FTC membership as required in 1.1.2.a and 1.1.2.b.
+Additionally, the Certificate Holder is expected to share information on expected Premium payments with the FTC based on Fair Trade sales and sales forecasts.
+In cases where there are no Fair Trade sales yet, the Certificate Holder should share the estimated Premium income for the following year based on Fair Trade sales forecasts.